 God speaks to us in a flow of spontaneous revelation.
 He communicates through thoughts, pictures, feelings, and impressions which we need to pick up.
 We need to be able to tune in to them; to see, feel, hear, and touch them.
-The word of God is the basis for all this, but the word of God is the beginning for experience, not the end of it.
+Scripture may be the basis for this, but the Bible is the beginning of experience, not the end of it.

-The word becomes a doorway to encounters with Jesus, with the Holy Spirit, with our Father.
+The written word becomes a doorway to encounters with Jesus, with the Holy Spirit, with our Father.
 It also becomes an anchor for experiences we have now and a platform for further experiences still to come.
-We can go to the word, and find out if there is a scripture which talks about aspects of our experience.
-That is what I mean by finding an anchor in the word.
+We can go to the Bible, and find out if there is a scripture which talks about aspects of our experience.
+That is what I mean by finding an anchor in the written word.

 We sing that we want to meet Him ‘face to face’.
 That is a reality we can all enjoy, here and now.

 The Hebrew word for ‘know’ means ‘to experience by personal encounter’, and it is possible for us to have experiences, encounters, visions, dreams, and revelation.
-The word of God is full of examples of such things.
+Scripture is full of examples of such things.

 I want to encourage you, if you want to benefit from encounters with God, write them down.
 Journal everything so that you can go back to it, review it, meditate upon it, and draw further revelation.
 You can also revisit the experience.
 The more we repeat experiences, the more our brain learns to value and store those experiences, rather than forgetting and shredding the memories.

 There are three stages of experience with God that we might identify:

 These are snapshot pictures or moving pictures, as seen from the outside, a kind of 3rd person experience of seeing ourselves or someone else.